demether-xyz/demether-ethereum/docs/sprints.md

 - Structure Messenger to also handle withdrawals

 #### Later
+- frxETh how to convert into ETH / account for price changes
 - Modular system for funds using canonical bridge
 - StarGate v2
 - Points system on deposits